Fighter A aims his AK47 in Daraa

 When the group finally arrived at a high-security military facility deep in the Jordanian desert, Fighter A found the last thing he expected: Americans.

-“I was surprised when I saw foreign trainers,” he said.
-“The Americans who taught us wore military uniforms I did not recognize.
-We called them by their first names, and they spoke English to us.”
+“I was surprised when I saw foreign trainers,” he says.
+“The Americans who taught us wore military uniforms I did not recognise.
+We called them by their first names and they spoke English to us.”

 Fighter A's brigade comrades manning a defensive position in Daraa

-And so began a 40-day program of fitness, fighting tactics, and weapons training, all—according to Fighter A—barked out by US military instructors with interpreters at their sides, translating every order into Arabic.
-Recruits exercised in the morning and at night, knocking out set after set of crunches and push-ups and going for long runs.
-“The exercises were tiring, but I became fitter,” said Fighter A.
+And so began a 40-day programme of fitness, fighting tactics and weapons training, all – according to Fighter A – barked out by US military instructors with interpreters at their sides, translating every order into Arabic.
+Recruits exercised in the morning and at night, knocking out set after set of crunches and press-ups and going for long runs.
+“The exercises were tiring, but I became fitter,” says Fighter A.

 He was also well fed.
-“They served us the best types of food at the camp, grilled meat, mansaf (a Jordanian lamb dish), Kentucky Fried Chicken, soup, rice, Mexican chicken, and many other foods.
-Each person got American food or Arab food at his request.”
+“They served us the best types of food at the camp – grilled meat, mansaf [a Jordanian lamb dish], Kentucky Fried Chicken, soup, rice, Mexican chicken and many other foods.
+Each person got American food or Arab food at their request.”

-Accommodations on site were in pre-fabricated housing, and days were spent preparing for combat.
-“We were trained in urban warfare and street fighting: how to break into buildings as a team, how to blow up houses held by the enemy, and how to free captives.”
+Accommodation was on site in pre-fabricated housing, and days were spent preparing for combat.
+“We were trained in urban warfare and street fighting: how to break into buildings as a team, how to blow up houses held by the enemy and how to free captives.”

-Weapons instruction was at the heart of the program.
-Recruits were trained on Kalashnikovs, light machine guns, cannon mortars, anti-tank mines, and SPG-9 unguided anti-tank missiles.
-This teaching beefed up Fighter A’s light- and medium-arms skills and introduced him to heavy weapons he hadn’t previously used.
+Weapons instruction was at the heart of the programme.
+Recruits were trained on Kalashnikovs, light machine guns, cannon mortars, anti-tank mines and Red Arrow SPG-9 unguided anti-tank missiles.
+This teaching beefed up Fighter A’s light and medium arms skills and introduced him to heavy weapons he hadn’t previously used.
 “Before the camp I used a Kalashnikov and light machine guns, and at the camp I was trained to shoot faster and more accurately.
-Mortars and anti-tank missiles like the SPG-9 were new to me.”
+Mortar cannons and anti-tank missiles like the Red Arrow SPG-9 were new to me.”

-The much-anticipated anti-aircraft missiles known as "MANPADS," which Barack Obama was reportedly planning to send to Syrian rebels, never materialized.
+The much-anticipated anti-aircraft missiles known as "MANPADS" – which Barack Obama was reportedly planning to send to Syrian rebels – never materialised.

-I asked Fighter A about a graduation ceremony: How had the recruits and their instructors marked the end of the program?
+I asked Fighter A about a graduation ceremony – how had the recruits and their instructors marked the end of the programme?